konsumer/dkart/README.md

 ## quickstart

-If you just want to get started, go to [releases](https://github.com/konsumer/dkart/releases) and grab `dkart.gbc`, and put it on a FAT32-formatted SDCard.
+If you just want to get started, go to [releases](https://github.com/konsumer/dkart/releases) and grab `dkart.gb`, and put it on a FAT32-formatted SDCard.
 Solder together the hardware, plug it in, and startup your gameboy.

 ## Hardware